 - Tasmanian Chocolate – Tasmanian Chocolate is one of the open-pollinated varieties produced by the Dwarf Tomato Project.
 The goal of the project was to introduce tomatoes that offered heirloom flavor on compact plants and this is a standout variety that is perfect for pots.
-The mature plants grow just three-feet tall yet produce a good harvest of 6 ounce, burgundy fruits with a sublime, rich flavor.
+Tasmanian Chocolate is one of my top determinate tomatoes with the plants growing just three-feet tall.
+They produce a good harvest of 6 ounce, burgundy fruits with a sublime, rich flavor.

 - Defiant PhR – If you’re looking for a disease-resistant slicing tomatoes that also tastes great, look no further than Defiant PhR.
 It boasts high resistance to late blight, Fusarium wilt, and Verticillium wilt.
 The determinate, container-friendly plants grow about four-feet tall and begin to produce their bounty of 6 to 8 ounce fruits just 65 days after transplanting.